 Link: Safe Kids On App Store

-Just like Google’s Family Link, OurPact is also free to use.
+Just like Google’s Family Link, OurPact is also free parental control app for iPhone to use.
 It has all the basic parental controls along with tons of advancements that will grow on you with time.
-OurPact works on iDevices running iOS 10 or above.
+OurPact works on iPhones running iOS 10 or above.

 Pressing the Block button(highlighted below) will hide all the applications that are installed using Apple’s App Store.

 OurPact has given parents the privilege to block or allow access to their kid’s iPhone at any time.
 Free subscription users can manage 1 device and can only block/unblock apps 5 times a day.

 The feature available across the subscriptions is scheduling.
 In scheduling, parents can set up a time bracket in which access to certain apps will be blocked.
 This will come in handy when parents want kids to study peacefully without any disturbance!
 However, In the free plan, only 1 schedule is allowed.

 After the free subscription, the next best subscription is ‘Plus’ in which parents get all the free features along with support for 10 iPhones, set an unlimited number of schedules, countless blocks, and unblocks for apps.

 The best of all the subscriptions of OurPact is the ‘Premium’ that has all the features in the ‘Plus’ plan and can manage up to 20 devices.
 On top of it, parents get access to all the features which are not available in other plans like Family Locator, Places, blocking iMessage, etc. These features can do so much for you.
 Let us explain!

 Family Locator enables the supervisor to know the current whereabouts of their family members.
 This helps in playing a vital role in the security of your loved ones.
 To enhance it even further, parents can set up a perimeter and whenever kids go outside or enter that area you’ll be notified.